KoolP/Lakebay-Geeks/README.md

 # Lakebay-Geeks
 The Lakebay Geeks football tactics.
 A football team in the lowest division in Sweden, Gothenburg.
-Pull requests for new game tactics welcome.
+Issues and Pull Requests for new game tactics welcome.

 # Team culture:
 A culture is the expression of a team’s values, attitudes, and goals about sports, competition, and relationships.
 It determines whether, for example, the team’s focus is on fun, improvement, or winning or whether it promotes individual accomplishment, simply exercise or team success.